RafaelRodriguesFraga/dotnet-basekit-docs/Components/domain-sql.md

 }
 ```

-In this example, the ProductDto class inherits from BaseDto and implements its Validate() method to perform custom validation logic specific to the ProductDto.
+In this example, the `ProductDto` class inherits from `BaseDto` and implements its `Validate()` method to perform custom validation logic specific to the `ProductDto`.

 By utilizing the `BaseEntity` and `BaseDto` classes in this manner, developers can ensure consistent validation and notification handling within the SQL domain of the application.